tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_analyze_json.md

 ## Identify the objects and arrays in the weatherdata API response

+{% include activity.html %}

 Look at the response from the `weatherdata` endpoint of the weather API.

-* Where are the objects?
-* Where are the arrays?
+Where are the objects?
+Where are the arrays?

 It's common for arrays to contain lists of objects, and for objects to contain arrays.